Doctor Stranger

-Doctor Stranger is a 2014 South Korean television series starring Lee Jong-suk, Jin Se-yeon, Park Hae-jin and Kang So-Ra.
+Doctor Stranger is a 2014 South Korean television series starring Lee Jong-suk, Jin Se-yeon, Park Hae-jin and Kang So-ra.
 It aired on SBS from May 5 to July 8, 2014 on Mondays and Tuesdays at 21:55 KST (UTC+9) for 20 episodes.

 Synopsis

-As a child, Park Hoon (Lee Jong-suk) and his father Park Cheol, a well-known surgeon (Kim Sang-joong) were sent to North Korea to conduct an open-heart surgery on Kim Ill Sung to prevent the Second Korean War.
+As a child, Park Hoon (Lee Jong-suk) and his father Park Cheol, a well-known surgeon (Kim Sang-joong) were sent to North Korea to conduct an open-heart surgery on Kim Il Sung to prevent the Second Korean War.
 After being sent to North Korea, Park Hoon and his father were denied access to go back to South Korea.
 It is revealed that Park Cheol is suing the Myungwoo University Hospital for a serious malpractice case and Park Cheol's friend, Dr Park Choi wanted to take responsibility.
 However, the director of the Hospital Oh did not want the malpractice case to become public which will ruin the hospital's reputation.
 As a result, he conspired with Jang Seok-joo, a national security official to make Park Cheol and his son trapped in North Korea.
 In North Korea, Park Hoon was trained to become a doctor by his father who was already a famous doctor.
 He became a genius cardiothoracic surgeon after attending medical school in North Korea while moonlighting as a smuggler, selling South Korean K-pop DVD.
 There, he fell deeply in love with Song Jae-hee (Jin Se-yeon).
 After Park Hoon's father died, he tried to flee to South Korea with Jae-hee, but lost contact with her in the end.
 Park Hoon was able to flee to South Korea alone.

 In South Korea, Park Hoon begins to work as doctor in a top hospital, Myungwoo University Hospital.
 Meanwhile, he found a girl that looks exactly like Jae-hee, Doctor Han Seung-hee, who claims not to know Park Hoon.
 At the same time, Lee Sung-hoon, a leading doctor in the hospital plans his revenge against the institution for the death of his father in the malpractice case 10 years ago.